dining

 860-657-3500

 2 Hopewell - This charming country bistro — once a general store — serves contemporary American dishes with a decidedly creative flair.
 White tablecloth presentation can be enjoyed upstairs, along with a menu that changes with the seasons.
-(The Cioppino with fettuccini, mussels & clams, shrimp, lobster, spicy tomato broth, toast points is worth the trip.)
+(The Cioppino with fettuccini, mussels & clams, shrimp, lobster, spicy tomato broth, and toast points is worth the trip.)
 And dessert is hard to pass up.
 (Treat yourself to the Key Lime Cake!)
 Downstairs, there’s a cool bar room with good music and good folks.
 Just right for South Glastonbury.

-2 Hopewell Rd., South Glastonbury 860-633-9600
+2 Hopewell Rd., South Glastonbury ,860-633-9600

 840 Main St., South Glastonbury